canonical/kubeflow-examples/ml-workflow-demo-kfp-katib-mlflow/resources/README.md

 ## Convert Jupyter notebook to code-only notebook

-To convert Jupyter notebook to code-only notebook that can be uploaded and executed:
+To convert Jupyter notebook to code-only notebook that contains only code with graphics and text removed:
 ```
 jupyter nbconvert --TagRemovePreprocessor.enabled=True --TagRemovePreprocessor.remove_cell_tags="{'text'}" --to notebook ml-workflow-demo-kfp-katib-mlflow.ipynb --output ml-workflow-demo-kfp-katib-mlflow.code.ipynb
 ```